vlutton/encore-ui/src/rxPageTitle/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 Service for managing the page titles.

+Two methods are available for setting the page title.
+The first is `setTitle()`, which simply sets the title to whatever raw string is passed in.

-The factory will attempt to strip out any HTML from the titles using the [technique found here](http://stackoverflow.com/questions/5002111/javascript-how-to-strip-html-tags-from-string).
+The second is `setTitleUnsafeStripHTML()`.
+This will strip any HTML tags from the string, and set the title to the result.
+This uses the [technique found here](http://stackoverflow.com/questions/5002111/javascript-how-to-strip-html-tags-from-string).
 Note the caveats listed there, namely: